-The Thuggee and Dacoity Department which had existed for many years was abolished in 1904 and its place taken by a Department of 'Central Criminal Intelligence' working under the Home Department of the Government of India.
-The object of this department is to collect and communicate information regarding such forms of organised crime as are committed by offenders operating along the railway system, and by criminal tribes, wandering gangs, organised bands of dacoits, and the like, whose operations extend beyond the limits of a single province.
+The Thugges and Dacoity Department which had existed for many years was abolished in 1904 and its place taken by a 'Department of Central Criminal Intelligence' working under the Home Department of the Government of India.
+The object of this department is to collect and communicate information regarding organised crime committed by offenders operating along the railway system, and by criminal tribes, wandering gangs, organised bands of dacoits, and the like, whose operations extend beyond the limits of a single province.